LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    Specifies the order of accuracy for the SPRK integration method.

+   The allowed values are :math:`1,2,3,4,5,6,8,10`.
+Any illegal input will result in the default value of 4.

+   Since *ord* affects the memory requirements for the internal SPRKStep memory block, it cannot be changed after the first call to :c:func:`SPRKStepEvolve()`, unless :c:func:`SPRKStepReInit()` is called.

    :param arkode_mem: pointer to the SPRKStep memory block.
    :param ord: requested order of accuracy.